 You’ve got more than cavities to worry about if you don’t brush and floss as often as your dentist recommends.
 Poor oral hygiene has been associated with shortened life expectancy.
 Maintaining a healthy mouth can lower risks for heart disease, dementia and stroke.
-Invest in a really good electric toothbrush — it’s one of the High-Tech Grooming Gadgets You Need Now!
+So invest in a really good electric toothbrush.

 Because a cup of joe is high in antioxidants, it can actually lower your risk for diabetes, liver damage, several cancers and depression.
 For that reason, it’s one of these 20 Amazing Healing Foods!

 A long-term study published in the journal Mayo Clinic Proceedings found that those who drank an average of more than four cups of coffee a day were at a 21 percent higher risk for death than those who consumed less that that amount.

 According to a Harvard University study published in 2008, people who stay in school for at least 12 years have more years of life ahead than those who don’t complete high school.
 The research involved analysis of data from the National Longitudinal Mortality Study.
 A 2012 report from the CDC’s National Center for Health Statistics went even further, finding that those who earned a bachelor’s degree lived nine years longer than those who only completed high school.
 To stay whip-smart, try these 13 Tips for a Sharper Brain!

 Research from the University of Waterloo showed an association between attractiveness and longevity.
 Researchers asked people to rate the attractiveness of 17-year-olds from pictures taken of them in the 1920s.
 Those who scored higher in attractiveness lived longer—to 76, on average—than their less-attractive counterparts (who lived on average to 69).
 For more ways on looking your best, be sure to check out these 10 Ways to Look 10 Years Younger.

 Live in a city